AnnieCat73/transactional-email/README.md

 - Creating a transactional responsive email with media queries.
-- Most email apps support modern CSS and media queries but as mentioned above this email doesn't work on small screens viewed on Gmail apps or outlook.
+- Most email apps support modern CSS and media queries but as mentioned above this email doesn't work on small screens viewed on Gmail apps or Outlook.
-- This is a transactional email so I didn't use many media queries.
+- This is a transactional email so I didn't nee to use many media queries.
 - The email is being made responsive mainly from setting the container of the email to have a width of 100%.
-I set this as a media query within the <style> tag
+I set this as a media query within the style tag

 ### Screenshot